Sheridan, Wyoming: History

 Agriculture played a major role in Sheridan County's early economy.
 By the 1920s, Sheridan was an agricultural processing center for wheat, dairy, and sugar beets, with a stockyard for cattle shipping by rail.
 Many hobos rode the rails to Sheridan in the 1920s and 1930s, seeking employment in agriculture and ranches.
 From 1935 through 1939, Sheridan was considered the state capital of the proposed state of Absaroka, a secessionist movement that proved unsuccessful.

 The role of underground coal mining declined in the 1950s when demand for coal to power steam locomotives declined due to adoption of diesel locomotives.
 As coal mine towns dwindled, many employees moved into Sheridan and found other lines of work.
 The economy boomed in the 1970s with the construction of strip mines along Tongue River in Montana.
 Many subdivisions were built on former small farms outside of Sheridan in the 1970s and 1980s as the dairy, wheat, and sugar beet industry consolidated to other areas in Montana and South Dakota with more production capacity.

 Tourism has long been a significant factor in Sheridan's economy and community life.
 Numerous guest ranches including Eaton's Ranch hosted guests that arrived by rail.
 Books like Diary of a Dude Wrangler and Hell Among the Yearlings document this history.
 Many dude ranch guests moved to Sheridan permanently, leaving a lasting influence on the area's economy, cultural life, and charity institutions.
 Sheridan has a number of local educational and community foundations, and almost 400 non-profits.
 Community-funded entities include a large Y.M.C.A. recreation center, and the WYO Theater.

 In the 21st century, Sheridan is the economic center for a large area spanning three counties in north-central Wyoming and southern Montana.
-The town has a relatively diversified service economy — including government, healthcare, education, real estate, mining, and financial services, with a growing manufacturing sector — in contrast to many communities in Wyoming that rely mostly on natural resource extraction, government jobs, or national park tourism.
+The town has a relatively diversified service economy—including government, healthcare, education, real estate, mining, and financial services, with a growing manufacturing sector—in contrast to many communities in Wyoming which rely mostly on natural resource extraction, government jobs, or national park tourism.